EdrikC/task-manager/README.md

 # task-manager
-My first project using databases.
+First fully implemented full-stack project using SQLAlchemy and MySQL for the backend.